mquandalle/meteor-bower/README.md

 To ensure that other people running your app will get the exact same dependencies you must always provide a version number.

+If you don't want to use the `smart.json` file for that purpose, you can use a dedicated `bower.json`.

 ## Todo

 - Retreive content provided in the `main` field (we should give this content